top of page

 curious naturalists, eager readers & budding writers in forests of the Bay Area!

 At Inspire Behavioral Learning®, we believe in learning by doing, so lessons are relevant to the learner's environment, engaging the whole child - head, heart, and body.
-Berkeley nature camps, Oakland nature camps, and Cupertino nature camps are a fun blend of outdoor education and recreation.
+Berkeley nature camps, Oakland nature camps, Cupertino nature camps, and Vacaville nature camps are a fun blend of outdoor education and recreation.
 Our day camps combine:

 • Biology and language arts enrichment